nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Expected Outcome:

 ![ListModuleCommand](images/ListModuleCommand.png)
+Figure 4.2.1a Expected outcome of performing the `listMod` command

 #### 4.2.2 View all tutorial groups in a module: `viewTG`
 Shows the tutorial group list of a target module.